Roebling Labs LLC

 Scott Snelling, PE, MBA

-Scott Snelling, PE, MBA is the CEO of Roebling Labs, LLC.
+Scott Snelling, PE*, MBA is the CEO of Roebling Labs LLC.
 He has 20+ years of bridge engineering experience having led complex bridge projects across the U.S. and abroad.
-Scott co-authored a portion of the Bridge Engineering Handbook.
-He led projects to revise AASHTO bridge design standards, as well as AASHTO bridge maintenance, evaluation, and inspection standards.
-With Roebling Labs, Scott has developed and field tested numerous emerging bridge assessment technologies.
+Scott co-authored portions of the Bridge Engineering Handbook.
+He led projects to recommend revisions to AASHTO bridge standards, as well as AASHTO bridge maintenance, evaluation, and inspection standards.
+With Roebling Labs, Scott has developed and tested numerous emerging bridge assessment technologies.

 WSP U.S. Army Corps of Engineers Hardesty & Hanover Columbia University Rose-Hulman Institute of Technology Boston University